 Many of us have been there before.
 You open the dishwasher, ready to put the dishes away, only to look down and see a pool of soapy, grimy water standing at the bottom of the machine.
-Don’t call the plumber just yet – a clogged dishwasher can sometimes be fixed without the help of a professional.
+You might be tempted to reach for the plunger, but you’ll need more than that to unclog a dishwasher.

-Before you begin tackling your dishwasher draining issues, make sure you’ve removed all dishes and silverware from the machine.
+Before you try your hand at some DIY dishwasher plumbing , make sure you’ve removed all dishes and silverware from the machine.
 If they are still dirty, be sure to separate them from your other dishes so that you can return to cleaning them once your dishwasher has been fixed.
 You’ll also want to remove the bottom dishwasher rack for easy access to the machine.

 Step 3: Remove the Stagnant Water With a Towel

-Once the machine has been disconnected from its power source, begin removing any standing water with a towel.
-Not only is this necessary for cleaning the dishwasher, but it also reduces the chances of slipping and falling while working around the dishwasher.
+Once the machine has been disconnected from its power source, begin removing any standing water that your dishwasher backed up.
+You can do this with a towel or wet vac.
+You can also use a cup or bowl to scoop out the water if you don’t have a wet vac and then dry the excess moisture with a towel.
+Not only is this step necessary for cleaning, but it also reduces the chances of slipping and falling while working around the dishwasher.

-Step 4: Perform a Check On the Drain Hose
+Step 4: Check to See if the Dishwasher Drain Hose is Clogged

-Now it’s time to check the drain hose.
+Now it’s time to check the dishwasher drain hose.
 The drain hose is the tube that links the dishwasher with your garbage disposal.
-This is located either under your sink or behind the dishwasher itself.
-For the latter, you’ll need to first pull your dishwasher away from the wall to access the hose.
+The hose is located either under your sink or behind the dishwasher itself.
+For the latter, you’ll need to first remove your dishwasher by pulling it away from the wall to access the hose.

-Look for the basket shaped component at the bottom of your dishwasher.
-Remove it with a screwdriver and then, just like you did with the drain hose, use a de-clogging device to remove any debris that may be clogging the drain.
-If your dishwasher is still not draining properly at this point, then it’s time to call an AHS professional.
+Look for the basket-shaped component at the bottom of your dishwasher.
+Remove it with a screwdriver, and then, just like you did with the drain hose, use a de-clogging device to remove any debris that may be clogging the drain.
+After that, reconnect everything and give it a whirl.